 A flavorful recipe for Gremolata, a zesty Italian herb sauce that gives a flavorful boost to fish, chicken, pasta, soups and stews.
-Made with very simple ingredients, this version is made into a “sauce” with an olive-oil base and keeps for 7-10 days in the fridge.
-Make it in 5 minutes!
+Made with very simple ingredients, in just 5 minutes, this version is made into a “sauce” with an olive oil base and keeps for 7 days in the fridge.
+Video!

 Many of you are probably already familiar with Gremolata- but if not, this could be the difference between a dish that is bland and unexciting to something alive and truly bursting with flavor!
 And the best thing is it only takes FIVE minutes to make, and I’m pretty sure you already have the simple ingredients on hand.